The Comprehensive Guide to Bully Breeds

 American Pit Bull Terrier

 The American Pit Bull Terrier is often seen as a great example of bully breeds.
-They are strong, smart, and eager to make you happy.
-These dogs can do many different jobs well, like being a loyal family pet or working as therapy dogs.
+They are strong, intelligent, and eager to make you happy.
+These dogs can do many jobs well, like being loyal family pets or working as therapy dogs.

 American Staffordshire Terrier